localstack/docs/content/en/academy/localstack-101/lesson-2/index.md

   Discover the power of LocalStack, a game-changing platform enabling Cloud Development Teams to test and develop Cloud applications locally.
 Replacing AWS in most use cases, LocalStack ships as a Docker image, and supports over 70 AWS APIs, along with advanced collaboration features and CI integrations.
-  LocalStack empowers developers to take control of their environments and optimize development and testing processes.
 length: 09:20
 leadimage: thumbnail.jpg
 videoUrl: https://www.youtube.com/embed/SYCeM-Q6nRs